Discovery Indigenous

 FUNDING

-The Establishment Grant aims to:
+This Establishment Grant aims to:

 - Support successful ARC DAATSIAs in establishing their research program at the University of Melbourne

 Faculties may set their own objectives and priorities in determining which candidates will be nominated for Establishment Grant support.
 IN applicants must apply to their host faculty for Establishment Grant support through whatever process the faculty deems appropriate.
 Establishment Grant requests must be submitted by faculties to Research, Innovation and Commercialisation (RIC), not directly by individual IN applicants.
-For further information refer to your Faculty Research Manager.
+For further information, refer to your Faculty Research Manager.

 SELECTION CRITERIA

-- Investigator(s)/ Capability: 35%
+- Investigator(s)/capability: 35%

-- Project Quality and Innovation: 40%
+- Project quality and innovation: 40%

 - Benefit: 15%